Does not meet PTSD criteria for a mental disorder?

 Is a contract made by a mentally incompetent person voidable and set aside?
 (New Brunswick, Canada)

-What is the current state of the common law when it comes to the interpretation of the doctrine of assumpsit?
+What is the current state of private international law?
 (New Brunswick, Canada)

 X